Wildcrafting: Willow By The River

 - SETTING: In-Person

-- LOCATION: Snoqualmie River near North Bend, WA (details & directions provided after enrollment)
+- LOCATION: North Bend, WA (details & directions provided after enrollment)

-Come Celebrate the First Day of Spring in a magical and memorable way!
+Come celebrate the arrival of Spring in a magical and memorable way!
 Willow is a powerful symbol of spring, rebirth, and renewal and of hope, resiliency, and strength… It’s time to re-fill our cup from the deep wells of Mother Earth!

 Make lovely, effective remedies to enhance your own health and well-being and that of your friends and family!

 Willow can be utilized as a tea, syrup, honey, tincture, liniment, and medicinal oil.
 It does taste a bit bitter, so not everyone will be willing to take it in tea form.
 We’ll explore ways to make the medicine of willow palatable, and get the medicine to the people in a way in which they will take it.
+You will have the option to make 2 different remedies.
+Choices are a tincture, honey, elixir or a skin toner.
+The benefits of each will be discussed in class.
 It’s bark peeling time!

 It would be a fabulous idea to read CMHS articles on willow for extra information.
 Willow and Nature’s Pain Relievers before the harvest intensive.
 As a bonus, we will take time to explore the majestic cottonwood, a cousin to willow that embodies some of the same medicinal qualities as willow, yet stands alone in its own unique medicine.